An introduction to quantum optics of the light field

 Group of Antoine Heidmann, Quantum Optics and movable mirrors

-my dissertation (full text), my homepage
+my dissertation (full text), to my homepage

 Vibrating strings and Lissajous curves.
 The classical treatment of harmonic oscillation.